oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 returning `std::future` to obtain the result later.
 Essentially, this is the model that both oneDPL and Thrust (as well as other libraries) use for their asynchronous APIs.

-There is a fair amount of criticism for this model, which mostly points to the lack of support for advanced usage scenarios, including setting graphs of dependent asynchronous tasks.
+There is a fair amount of criticism for this model, which primarily points to the lack of support for advanced usage scenarios, including setting graphs of dependent asynchronous tasks.
-Alternative implementations of futures, for example in [stlab](https://stlab.cc/includes/stlab/concurrency/) as well as in Thrust, try addressing these shortcomings.
+Alternative implementations of futures, for example in [stlab](https://stlab.cc/includes/stlab/concurrency/) as well as in Thrust, try addressing some of the shortcomings.

 ### C++26 execution control library